MEDIA GUIDES / Image formats

 What is JPEG?

-JPEG is one of the most commonly used image formats, particularly favored for photographs and images that require high-quality color representation.
+JPEG (Joint Photographic Experts Group) is one of the most commonly used image formats, particularly favored for photographs and images that require high-quality color representation.
+This is a raster image format that uses the “.jpg” or “.jpeg” file extension.
 Its chief appeal lies in its ability to compress large image files without significantly impacting image quality.
-This is achieved through lossy compression, which removes specific data from the image to reduce the file size.
-The result is a smaller file that keeps image quality for typical use cases.

 One of JPEG’s primary advantages is its ability to display millions of colors, critical for images like photographs, where depth and richness are key.
 JPEG is also highly compatible with nearly all web browsers and platforms, which is why it’s used on over 75% of websites.
 Because of its versatility, most images you see on websites are in JPEG format, and small file sizes improve site loading times and overall performance.